ssm-lab/simulator-energy-measurements/README.md

 # How to Use
 # Getting Started with MeasurementExecutor

-Before diving into the Fluent API and specific measurement strategies, it's important to understand the foundational class at the core of this framework: `MeasurementExecutor`.
+Before diving into the API and specific measurement strategies, it's important to understand the foundational class at the core of this framework: `MeasurementExecutor`.

 ## Extending MeasurementExecutor